 If you have an accountant, ask him or her to advise on how you can cut costs or improve on your money management.

 Accountants see all kinds of business accounting every day, and they understand the finer details of how money works in business.
-Whether you’re a tiny one-man/woman band, or you run a busy operation with several employees, your finance records hold a wealth of information you can use to determine where you’re making profit, where you’re losing money, and how to tighten your purse strings.
+Whether you’re a Sole Trader, or you run a busy operation with several employees, your finance records hold a wealth of information you can use to determine where you’re making profit, where you’re losing money, and how to tighten your purse strings.

 If you do your own accounts, use your figures to perform your own analysis.
 You can sort spending and income into categories to get a broad picture of how money flows through your business, and from there devise a strategy to make it work better.